gli285/Team-Asteroid/README.md

 SCEL Weatherbox prototyping team
 Weatherbox firmware

+`Full_Integration` contains integrated sensor and transmit modules.
+`Sensor_Code` Isolated module for testing sensor readings `Transmit_Code` Isolated module for testing the XBee

+Upload `REIS_Weatherbox.ino` in the Arduino IDE for the working weatherbox code.

 # Milestones

 **Goal (Spring 2016):** Implementation code for weatherbox, get modular firmware by the end of the semester